-In the post modern world in which we live in today, one is used to customizing his or her day from start to finish.
-We pick our means of transportation, food of choice, daily activities and everything in between.
-But when it comes to schooling, most of us generally don’t question the conventional education system but rather accept it for what it is, for the good and the bad.
-The world is made up of so many types of people does it make sense that most get educated the same way?
+In the post-modern world in which we live in today, one is used to customizing his or her day from start to finish.
+We pick (or order online) our means of transportation, food of choice, daily activities, what to watch, and everything in between.
+But when it comes to schooling, most of us generally don’t question the conventional education system.
+Rather, we accept it for what it is, for the good and the bad.
+But when the world is made up of so many different types of people, does it make sense that most get educated in the same way?
 Is conventional education the best schooling solution or the just the most common one?
+These questions are especially relevant today, amid the coronavirus pandemic, when governments around the world are debating whether to re-open schools in the fall for conventional learning or continue with the alternative of online/remote learning, which may just become the new norm.

-Conventional schools receive state funding and have the responsibility of providing equal educational opportunities for all of its students.
-Students who are eligible receive extra special education, counseling, speech therapy and a variety of other services.
-These services can lift a very heavy weight off the families who would need to provide their children with additional help.
-Out of school professional support can add up to hundreds of dollars monthly, where at conventional schools they are free of charge.
-According to an analysis by the Committee for Education Funding the US spent $11.9 billion dollars on special education in 2016 (That is about 60% more than in 2002).
+Conventional public schools in the US receive state funding and have the responsibility of providing equal educational opportunities for all of its students.
+This means that eligible students can receive extra special education, counseling, speech therapy and a variety of other services, including meals.
+In fact, in 2018, the National School Lunch Program served free or low-cost lunches to almost 30 million students.
+Such academic, social and nutritional services can lift a very heavy economic weight off of families who would need to provide their children with additional help.
+Out-of-school professional support can add up to hundreds of dollars monthly, where at conventional schools they are free of charge or heavily supplemented.

 Arguments for Alternative Schooling

-Alternative schooling systems provide an individualized learning approach for its students and teachers.
-Teachers can shape a student’s (or a group of student’s) curriculum based on his or her needs.
-This gives students the time and tools they need in order to learn in a way that suits them whilst allowing them to reach their full potential.
+Alternative schooling systems, whether in person or online, provide an individualized learning approach for students and teachers.
+Teachers can shape a student’s (or a group of students’) curriculum based on his, her or their specific needs.
+This gives students the time and tools they need to learn in a way that specifically suits their talents, interests, skills or lack thereof, and/or restrictions while allowing them to reach their full potential – and in a nurturing environment (or one that is potentially safe from germs during a pandemic), if it is remote learning from home.
+Sources suggest that online remote learning during the pandemic has resulted in improved student confidence because they can learn at their own pace.

-Low student to teacher ratios provide the structure needed to accommodate the individualized learning approach.
-Students have more one-on-one time with their teachers or small groups and are given greater attention than those of conventional schools.
-This can play an important role to students who don’t speak up in large classes and may give them a more nurturing surrounding.
+Low student-to-teacher ratios provide the structure needed to accommodate the individualized learning approach.
+In small or individual learning settings (especially online), students have more one-on-one time with their teachers or small groups and are given greater attention than those in conventional school classroom settings, where the average class size is 18-25 students.
+Therefore, more intimate learning settings can play an important role for students who don’t speak up in large classes and may give them a more nurturing surrounding.
 Overcrowded classrooms affect not only the students but also the teachers.
-If teachers spread themselves too thin they will not reach their full teaching potential and may also harm student teacher relationships.
+If teachers spread themselves too thin, they will not reach their full teaching potential which reflects poorly on the students and on them.

 Traditional schooling systems were created in the 18th century and designed for that specific time period.
-In the TED talk Sir Ken Robinson describes the differences between the two time periods (the 18th century and the modern world) in order to understand the discrepancies of the schooling system which we still use today.
-He states that we are trying to educate our kids early on in order to fill our job positions 20 years from now.
+In his TED talk, Sir Ken Robinson describes the differences between the 18th century and the modern world in order to outline the discrepancies of both periods’ schooling systems.
+He criticizes the fact that we are trying to educate our kids from an early age in how to fill job positions 20 years from now.
 How can we possibly do that if we can’t anticipate tomorrow’s economy?
 This is where experimental learning comes in.
-Our world needs to be constantly assessed because of its rapid development.
+It is defined as a process where knowledge is created through the transformation of experience.
+As the global pandemic and its long-term economic fallout show, because society is rapidly changing all the time, we constantly need to reassess our world – and the skills our children will need to contribute to it as adults.
 One answer to a question is no longer enough.
-The world needs creative minds and collaborations in order to keep growing as it is now, and through experimental learning we may be able to reach those solutions.
+The world needs creative minds and collaboration, and only through experimental learning will students be able to keep up.

-Bottom lines: Education will continue to be the backbone of every modern society and the foundation taught to young generations growing up.
-Should society approach this topic differently than it has until now?
+The Bottom Line: Education will continue to be the backbone of every modern society and the foundation taught to young generations.
+But, should society approach this topic differently than it has until now?
 Should we give a stage to alternative solutions that can advance students in individualized ways?
 Or should we stick to conventional methods that provide a solid entrance into the “real world”?
-Is there a way society can integrate both methods in order to focus on the macro progress on the young
+Is there a way society can integrate both methods?